D. Appleton & Company

 D. Appleton & Company was an American publishing company founded by Daniel Appleton, who opened a general store which included books.
 He published his first book in 1831.
 The company's publications gradually extended over the entire field of literature.
-It issued the works of contemporary scientists at moderate prices, for example, Herbert Spencer, John Tyndall, Thomas Huxley, Charles Darwin, etc. Medical books formed a special department, and books in the Spanish language for the South American market were a specialty which the firm made its own.
+It issued the works of contemporary scientists, including those of Herbert Spencer, John Tyndall, Thomas Huxley, Charles Darwin, and others, at reasonable prices.
+Medical books formed a special department, and books in the Spanish language for the South America market, including the works of Rafael Pombo, were a specialty which the firm made its own.
 In belles lettres and American history, it had a strong list of names among its authors.
+On June 2, 1933, D. Appleton & Company merged with The Century Company.